mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 ------------------------------

 One purpose of the ward youth council is to help youth become consecrated followers of Jesus Christ (see [29.2.6](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number9-p63#title_number9)).
-Serving those who have temporal needs is important to achieving this purpose.
-Among others, persons who may have temporal needs could include those who are elderly, ill, or disabled.

 Under the bishopric’s guidance, the ward youth council plans ways to serve those in need in their ward and community.

 Specific service activities can be planned during quorum and class presidency meetings.
 Where [JustServe.org](http://www.justserve.org) is available, it may be used to identify service opportunities in the community.

 22.9